ARUNRGAGILITY/learning_python/Python_Quality_approach/SOLID_Principles.md

             self.device.turn_on()
             self.on = True
 ```

+**Violation:**
+The original `ElectricPowerSwitch` class is directly dependent on the `LightBulb` class.
+This high-level module is dependent on a low-level module, which goes against DIP.

+**Resolution:**
+In the refactored code, both `ElectricPowerSwitch` and `LightBulb` depend on the `Switchable` abstraction.
+This decouples the high-level module (the switch) from the low-level module (the light bulb), adhering to DIP.
+The switch class is no longer dependent on the light bulb class but on the `Switchable` interface, allowing for greater flexibility and easier testing.

 Each example demonstrates a specific SOLID principle in a Pythonic context.
 While these are simple illustrations, the principles can be applied to more complex and real-world scenarios.